 The bus stop at Shen Keng is at one end of the street.
 There is a big tree with benches underneath.
 Weekends are much more crowded than weekdays.

 The primary food on Shen Keng is many styles of tofu.
-The street is walking only and has been redesigned with an old Taiwan feel.
+The street is walking only and has an old Taiwan feel.
 There are vendors everywhere selling all kinds of non-tofu snacks as well.

 There are a few kinds of tofu foods to eat at Shen Keng.
 The first one to try is the spicy/boiled tofu.
 There are a few famous and busy places that have huge pots cooking in the front.
 The tofu chunks are large and come in a bowl with a spicy sauce.